-During the quarter ended March 31, 2019, we amended certain of its existing credit facilities and entered into several new credit facilities following the TMR Stock Purchase to address the need to transfer or replace certain letters of credit that were transferred to us as a result of the acquisition of the TMR Group Entities.
+During the six months ended June 30, 2019, we amended certain of our existing credit facilities and entered into several new credit facilities following the TMR Stock Purchase to address the need to transfer or replace certain letters of credit that were transferred to us as a result of the acquisition of the TMR Group Entities.
 In addition, we exercised our option to increase the FAL Facility letter of credit by \$75.0 million.
-The amendments to the existing credit facilities and new credit facilities are described further in "Note 8.
+The material amendments to the existing credit facilities and new credit facilities are described further in "Note 8.
 Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements".
 There have been no other material changes to our credit facilities as disclosed in our Form 10-K for the year ended December 31, 2018.